cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 pushNonFFCurrent

-Advice shown when [git-push(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-push.html) fails due to a non-fast-forward update to the current branch.
+Advice shown when git-push(1) fails due to a non-fast-forward update to the current branch.

 pushNonFFMatching

-Advice shown when you ran [git-push(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-push.html) and pushed _matching refs_ explicitly (i.e. you used _:_, or specified a refspec that isn’t your current branch) and it resulted in a non-fast-forward error.
+Advice shown when you ran git-push(1) and it resulted in a non-fast-forward error.

 pushAlreadyExists

-Shown when [git-push(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-push.html) rejects an update that does not qualify for fast-forwarding (e.g., a tag.)
+Shown when git-push(1)

 pushFetchFirst

-Shown when [git-push(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-push.html) rejects an update that tries to overwrite a remote ref that points at an object we do not have.
+Shown when git-push(1) rejects an update that tries to overwrite a remote ref that points at an object we do not have.

 pushNeedsForce

-Shown when [git-push(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-push.html) rejects an update that tries to overwrite a remote ref that points at an object that is not a commit-ish, or make the remote ref point at an object that is not a commit-ish.
+Shown when git-push(1) rejects an update that tries to overwrite a remote ref that points at an object that is not a commit-ish, or make the remote ref point at an object that is not a commit-ish.

 pushUnqualifiedRefname

-Shown when [git-push(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-push.html) gives up trying to guess based on the source and destination refs what remote ref namespace the source belongs in, but where we can still suggest that the user push to either refs/heads/\* or refs/tags/\* based on the type of the source object.
+Shown when git-push(1) gives up trying to guess based on the source and destination refs what remote ref namespace the source belongs in, but where we can still suggest that the user push to either refs/heads/\* or refs/tags/\* based on the type of the source object.

 pushRefNeedsUpdate

-Shown when [git-push(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-push.html) rejects a forced update of a branch when its remote-tracking ref has updates that we do not have locally.
+Shown when git-push(1) rejects a forced update of a branch when its remote-tracking ref has updates that we do not have locally.

 statusAheadBehind

-Shown when [git-status(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-status.html) computes the ahead/behind counts for a local ref compared to its remote tracking ref, and that calculation takes longer than expected.
+Shown when git-status(1) computes the ahead/behind counts for a local ref compared to its remote tracking ref, and that calculation takes longer than expected.
 Will not appear if `status.aheadBehind` is false or the option `--no-ahead-behind` is given.

 statusHints

-Show directions on how to proceed from the current state in the output of [git-status(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-status.html), in the template shown when writing commit messages in [git-commit(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-commit.html), and in the help message shown by [git-switch(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-switch.html) or [git-checkout(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-checkout.html) when switching branch.
+Show directions on how to proceed from the current state in the output of git-status(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-status.html), in the template shown when writing commit messages in git-commit(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-commit.html), and in the help message shown by [git-switch(1) when switching branch.

 statusUoption

-Advise to consider using the `-u` option to [git-status(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-status.html) when the command takes more than 2 seconds to enumerate untracked files.
+Advise to consider using the `-u` option to git-status(1) when the command takes more than 2 seconds to enumerate untracked files.

 commitBeforeMerge

-Advice shown when [git-merge(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-merge.html) refuses to merge to avoid overwriting local changes.
+Advice shown when git-merge(1) refuses to merge to avoid overwriting local changes.

 resetQuiet

-Advice to consider using the `--quiet` option to [git-reset(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-reset.html) when the command takes more than 2 seconds to enumerate unstaged changes after reset.
+Advice to consider using the `--quiet` option to git-reset(1) when the command takes more than 2 seconds to enumerate unstaged changes after reset.

 resolveConflict